SESARLab/mfh-dl-performace-testing/thesis.md

 4. Prepare the test queries
 5. Run the performance testing using Apache JMeter

-The test of the scalability of Apache Hive and Apache Druid instead is out of the scope of this research, since the actual use of MIND Foods HUB Data Lake does not need a strong horizontal scalabity given the youth of the project.
+The test of the scalability of Apache Hive and Apache Druid instead is out of the scope of this research since the actual use of MIND Foods HUB Data Lake does not need robust horizontal scalability given the youth of the project.
 Also, the available resources, both in time and commodity (hardware), were not enough to scale the two platforms to support a heavy workload.

-### 3.1 Provision each solution
+### 3.1 Provision of each solution

 The first step was to provision Hadoop, Apache Hive and Apache Druid and seamlessly integrate them with a replica of the Hadoop cluster used in production by MIND Foods Hub.
 I used a Vmware virtual machine hosted on the SESAR Lab infrastructure to deploy each platform.
 The virtual machine has the following specifications: